akamai/DDSpoof/README.md

 Options:
-  -i, --iface TEXT             Name of the interface to use  [required] -retry INTEGER               Set the max retry amount for the various
+  -i, --iface TEXT             Name of the interface to use  [required] -r, --retry INTEGER          Set the max retry amount for the various
                                functions used by the tool --config-file TEXT           Path to a DDSpoof config file to load configuration from
   -v, --verbose                Display verbose output -np, --enum-name-protection  Test server name protection status.
-Note:
+Note: This
-                               This option will cause DDSpoof to create DNS records on the server
+                               option will cause DDSpoof to create DNS records on the server
   --help                       Show this message and exit.
 ```